Slow dynamics in a quasi-two-dimensional binary complex plasma

-This Letter reports on the first systematic attempt to investigate glassy dynamics with complex plasmas.
-Our studies have identified critical issues that need to be resolved to improve the quality of future experiments.
-The most important is to suppress the global rotation of the suspension: this process terminates the long-time relaxation of ISF as well as a transition to the long-time diffusion, and therefore a substantial (by an order of magnitude) reduction in the rotation speed would dramatically improve the quality of the fit.
-Second, less critical but still important issue are rare ``rattler'' events, sporadically occurring in the field of view and destroying weak correlations in the $\alpha$-relaxation regime.
+Our studies have also identified critical issues that need to be resolved to improve the quality of future experiments.
+The most important is to suppress the global rotation of the suspension: this process terminates the long-time relaxation of ISF as well as a transition to the long-time diffusion.
+Second, less critical but still important issue are rare ``rattler'' events, sporadically occurring in the field of view and destroying weak correlations in the alpha-relaxation regime.
 Here, a careful choice of particles used in experiments may be a solution.